datalayer-examples/crossplane-example/README.md

 ## Custom Web User Interface

-The UI allows you to insert and view a list of simple records from a Postgresql database deployed on GCP.
+Build and deploy a UI  to insert and view a list of records from a Postgresql table deployed on GCP.
 Follow [these instructions](./docs/custom-ui.md) to get the following UI in your browser.

 <img src="./res/users.png" style="max-width: 800px"/>